 Filtering is active on these outproxies (for example, mibbit and torrent tracker access is blocked).
-Eepsites that are accessible via .i2p addresses are also not allowed via the outproxies.
+I2P Sites that are accessible via .i2p addresses are also not allowed via the outproxies.
 As a convenience, the outproxy blocks ad servers.

-Tor is good application to use as an outproxy to the Internet.
+Tor provides a browser to use as an outproxy to the Internet.